Optimizing Flexible Complex Systems with Coupled and Co-Evolving Subsystems under Operational Uncertainties: Local Scenario Discretization Method

-Approach 1 uses the sensitivity information of the formulation.
-In certain cases, we can directly analyze the impact of each input to a subsystem on its optimal cost function through derivative operations.
-For example, the impact of the uncertain parameter within the subsystem $i$, $D^s_i$, on $C_i$ can be represented by $\mathrm{d} C_i/\mathrm{d} D^s_{i}$, and the impact of the coupling variables $x^s_{ij}$ flowing into subsystem $i$ on subsystem $i$'s cost $C_i$ can be represented by $\mathrm{d} C_i/\mathrm{d} x^s_{ij}$.
-Approach 1 assumes that these quantities can be defined and an analytic relationship between these quantities that is common for all scenarios $s$ can be obtained.
+While there are various methods to evaluate such impacts, in this paper, we propose an approach to determine the coupling strengths using the analytic expression of the sensitivity information.
+For example, the impact of the uncertain parameter within the Subsystem $i$, $D_i$, on $C_i$ can be represented by $\partial C_i/\partial D_{i}$, and the impact of the coupling variables $x_{ij}$ flowing into Subsystem $i$ on Subsystem $i$'s cost $C_i$ can be represented by $\partial C_i/\partial x_{ij}$.
+We assume that these quantities can be defined and an analytic relationship between these quantities that is common for all scenarios $s$ can be obtained.
 This information is used to determine how to discretize the scenarios for the coupling variables.

-Specifically, we can quantify the effect of a given coupling (or the extent to which the coupling can be decoupled or reduced without significant impact on the accuracy of the cost evaluation) by comparing the derivatives of the cost with respect to the coupling variables coming from another subsystem and that with respect to the subsystem's own uncertainty source(s).
-For example, if $\mathrm{d} C_i/\mathrm{d} x^s_{ij}$ is half of $\mathrm{d} C_i/\mathrm{d} D^s_{i}$, one would need half as many scenarios over the same (absolute) value range for $x^s_{ij}$ as for $D^s_{i}$ to reach the same granularity in the output discretization.
-Note that the derivative in the above discussion is not normalized because we focus on the common expression across all scenarios; the normalized sensitivity would depend on the values of $D^s_{i}$ and $x^s_{ij}$, which differ in each scenario.
-This approach would work if $D^s_{i}$ and $x^s_{ij}$ follow a similar range of values; Approach 2 relaxes this assumption and analyzes it more rigorously at the expense of additional computational cost.
+Specifically, we quantify the effect of a given coupling (i.e., the extent to which the coupling can be decoupled or reduced without significant impact on the accuracy of the cost evaluation) by comparing the (partial) derivatives of the cost with respect to the coupling variables coming from another subsystem, $\partial C_i/\partial x_{ij}$, and that with respect to the subsystem's own uncertainty source(s), $\partial C_i/\partial D_{i}$.
+For example, if $\partial C_i/\partial x_{ij}$ is half of $\partial C_i/\partial D_{i}$, one would need half as many scenarios over the same (absolute) value range for $x_{ij}$ as for $D^s_{i}$ to reach the same granularity in the output discretization.
+To capture a different scale of $x_{ij}$ and $D_{i}$, we need to normalize the derivative.
+Since we do not have the actual values of the variables until we solve the problem and we also need a common expression across all scenarios, we use the deterministic result (i.e., inflexible design for the conservative, worst-case demand) for normalization.
+Thus, we define the dynamic coupling as follows: